OIMDB: Reactive In-Memory Database for JavaScript

 .dendrite({

-collateral: deckCreated,
+collateral: deckCreatedForCard,

-response: (payload, axon, ctx) => {
+response: (payload, axon) => {

-return axon.controllerCreateCard.createSignal({ deckId: payload.deckId, cardId: id(), title });
+return axon.controllerCreateCard.createSignal({ deckId: payload.deckId, title: payload.cardTitle });

 },